TimotheeNkwar/langchain_ollama/Project_summary/PROJECT_SUMMARY.md

 ## Final Notes

-You've built a production-ready AI agent that demonstrates:
+You've built a production-ready AI agent with REST API that demonstrates:
-- Modern AI/ML techniques
+- Modern AI/ML techniques with LangChain 1.0+
 - Clean software architecture
+- RESTful API design with FastAPI
+- Automatic API documentation (OpenAPI/Swagger)
 - Real-world database integration
-- User-friendly interfaces
+- Multiple user interfaces (CLI + REST API)

 This project serves as a foundation for more complex AI applications.
 The patterns and techniques used here scale to enterprise-level systems.